Fundamentals

 For backwards compatibility, the original (incorrect) name is retained as a

-The alias is deprecated and should not be used, but will be retained
+The alias is legacy and should not be used, but will be retained

 indefinitely.